Ochoko-Dev/cybersec-notes-/README.md

 ## About Me

-Final-year IT student at Dedan Kimathi University of Technology (graduating Dec 2026), transitioning into cybersecurity.
-Also run a small freelance web development agency on the side — building custom websites and POS/inventory systems for local SMEs in Nyeri, Kenya.
+Final-year IT student at Dedan Kimathi University of Technology, transitioning into cybersecurity(SOC Analyst).

 Currently focused on:
 - Working through [Hack The Box's Junior Cybersecurity Analyst path](https://academy.hackthebox.com/)